Locations in Aurora and Buena Vista, Colorado

 Do I need to provide anything for therapy?

-For the most part, CAC likes to design programs and behavior plans are realistic and readily able to be followed by families and caregivers in the natural environment with existing resources.
+For the most part, CAC likes to design programs and behavior plans that are realistic and readily able to be followed by families and caregivers in the natural environment with existing resources.
 This means that we try to use materials and supplies that are already naturally existing in your home, community or school.
 Your clinician will likely supplement sessions with materials such as visual supports made for your child or teaching supplies loaned from the clinic that are available for use by multiple clients.
 Occasionally we may recommend for you to order certain supplies from your vendor of choice that may be of ongoing support to your child at home, but these purchase requests are generally infrequent and small in nature.

 Am I allowed to observe sessions?